ms609/TBRDist/README.md

 # Installation

-Install and load the library from CRAN (coming soon!) as follows:
+Install and load the library from CRAN as follows:
 ```
 install.packages('TBRDist')
 library('TBRDist')